Rade333/lagoon-website/content/laravel/sail.md

   image = "Sail-on-Lagoon.png"
 +++

-#### Sail On Lagoon
+#### Sail:onLagoon

-Sail on Lagoon is a Laravel extension that simplifies the process of Lagoonizing Laravel sites that are already using Laravel Sail to generate their docker-compose setup.
+Sail:onLagoon is a Laravel extension that simplifies the process of Lagoonizing Laravel sites that are already using Laravel Sail to generate their docker-compose setup.
 This extension provides additional features and configurations tailored for Lagoon environments.

-Check out Sail on Lagoon on GitHub: https://github.com/uselagoon/sailonlagoon
+Check out Sail:onLagoon on GitHub: https://github.com/uselagoon/sailonlagoon